chriskiehl/Deoplice/publishing.md

 #### Signing Pass:

-The password is vanilla text.
-It can be retrieved from the appropriate password manager.
+The password is stored in gradle.properties as `signing.password`.